Prometheus-X-association/walruc/docs/design-document.md

 - Test the BB

 ## Usage in the dataspace
-The WALRUC will be used as a potential source of data for an LRS and thus be part of the service chains
+The WALRUC will be used as a potential source of data for a LRS and thus be part of the service chains:

 - Personal learning record: Sharing LMS/Moodle Data for Visualization